-Keeping a log of urination schedule and accidents.
+Keeping a log of your urination schedule and accidents.

 Kegel exercises can help strengthen pelvic floor muscles and relieve some symptoms.

 Medications may be recommended.
-Anticholinergics is the most common medication.
+Anticholinergics are the most common medication.
 They can relax the muscles of the bladder.
 Other medications may be used in combination to help manage symptoms, such as

 Nerve stimulation may be used if urge incontinence does not respond to behavior modification or medication.
 A device will send pulses to the nerves that control the bladder.
 This has been shown to help stimulate bladder control.
 In some cases, the device is implanted in the back.